I’m not sure of the exact “full” name, but I think it’s the Sunny Health & Fitness SF-RW5713 Obsidian Surge Water Rower.

 Resistance Type

-A lot of users even find the water sound to be meditative and use it as a way to relax!
+Most find the water sound to be meditative and use it as a way to relax!

 How to Increase Intensity

 “The resistance in rowing is due to the drag of the water moving over the hull of the boat.
 By the laws of hydrodynamics, this resistance/drag varies to the cube of the velocity/speed.
-The rule of cubes therefore dictates that a doubling of the speed of the boat will require an eight-fold increase in resistance.” –WaterRower
+The rule of cubes, therefore, dictates that a doubling of the speed of the boat will require an eight-fold increase in resistance.” –WaterRower

 This means to feel more resistance, just row faster!